-“ScanWatch received three CES Innovation Awards when it was first announced in 2020 and we are now thrilled to bring it to the United States following robust FDA scrutiny” said Mathieu Letombe, CEO of Withings.
-“At Withings our core mission is to create beautiful devices people choose to use and wear every day so the medical data they provide can make meaningful impacts on their lives.
-ScanWatch has been clinically validated to detect AFib and can aid in the detection of breathing disturbances at night, that can be signs of sleep apnea.
+“ScanWatch received three CES Innovation Awards when it was first announced in 2020 and we are now thrilled to bring it to the United States following robust FDA scrutiny," said Mathieu Letombe, CEO of Withings.
+"At Withings our core mission is to create beautiful devices people choose to use and wear every day so the medical data they provide can make meaningful impacts on their lives.
+ScanWatch has been clinically validated to detect AFib and can aid in the detection of breathing disturbances at night, which can be signs of sleep apnea.
 It is our most ambitious medical watch to date and has the potential to benefit millions of people.”

 Developed with cardiologists and sleep experts, ScanWatch has been validated in two clinical studies.
 It has already touched countless lives in Europe where it has also been used in a study to monitor COVID patients remotely in German hospitals.
 It is designed with a stainless-steel case and durable sapphire glass watch face and features a large digital display as well as easy navigation through a newly created crown dial.
 Additionally, ScanWatch is water-resistant up to 5 ATM and features an exceptional battery life of up to 30 days, Withings said in a press release.